mParticle/docs/src/pages/integrations/appsflyer/event/index.md

 ## Deep Linking and Attribution

-The AppsFlyer SDK exposes client-side deep linking and attribution APIs, all of which are supported by the mParticle-AppsFlyer kit and covered in this section.
+The AppsFlyer SDK exposes client-side deep linking and attribution APIs, all of which are supported by the mParticle AppsFlyer kit and are covered in this section.
 The core use-cases are:

 - Retrieving install attribution information (deferred deep linking)
 - Retrieve app-open attribution information (non-deferred deep linking)
-- OneLink, AppsFlyer's deeplinking hosting service.
+- OneLink, AppsFlyer's unified deeplinking hosting service

 Each platform has very specific requirements to ensure that the above functionality is supported.
 The minimum requirements are:
 - Verify the AppsFlyer connection is enabled for the workspace key and secret, and mParticle environment (development or production) that you're testing.